idan-nave/OnBoardly/doc/Servlets & HTTP Requests.md

 #### 2. **doPost Method**:
    - `doPost()` is an HTTP method that handles **POST requests**.
 This method processes the incoming request, performs necessary business logic (like calling a service), and sends a response.
-   - In your case, the `doPost()` method receives an HTTP request, extracts the body (in JSON format), and passes the data to the `TeamService` to assign a process to a team.
+   - In your case, the `doPost()` method receives an HTTP request, extracts the body (in JSON format), and passes the data to the `TeamService` to assign a process to a department.

 #### 3. **Reading and Parsing JSON**:
    - The request body is expected to be in **JSON format**, so the servlet reads the input stream, converts it into a `String`, and then uses an `ObjectMapper` from the Jackson library to **deserialize** the JSON string into a Java object (`AssignProcessRequest`).
    - This allows the servlet to easily handle structured data coming from the frontend.

 #### 4. **Business Logic Call**:
-   - The `TeamService` class is invoked to process the assignment of the onboarding process to the team.
+   - The `TeamService` class is invoked to process the assignment of the onboarding process to the department.
 If the assignment is successful, the servlet prepares a success response.
 If not, it sends an error message.

 #### 5. **Response Handling**:
    - After processing the request, the servlet sends a JSON response back to the frontend with a message (either success or failure).